miriam-z/miriam-z/README.md

 ### Hi there 👋

-I am Zahara Miriam, a full-stack engineer with a focus on frontend.
+I am Zahara Miriam, a full-stack engineer.
 Feel free to reach out to collaborate or ask me something.

 ### Currently working on ...